oxidized-playground/hello-world/readme.md

-# Preparations for the Rust playground
+# Preparations for the Rust workshop

----

-**Note:** If you have any questions about the installation, you can find us today in the Einhoven office on the 3rd floor (left from the elevators).

----
+## Please read this readme carefully!

-This guide will prepare you for the Rust playground.
+This guide will prepare you for the Rust workshop.
 Once finished you will have everything you need (and pre-downloaded) to build and run Rust.

+This guide is primarily focussed on Windows.
+For Linux and Mac the usage of VSCode will be identical as described in this guide.

+If you have any questions or issues with the installation, please contact

+- Koen Braham - koen.braham@alten.nl
+- Jeroen Jansen - jeroen.jansen@alten.nl
+- Sidney Philipsen - sidney.philipsen@alten.nl

 **Note:** This guide will prepare you with a devcontainer that uses WSL.
 The goal is that everyone has the same environment that's easy to set up and remove with no trace of Rust on your actual system.
+If you are uncomfortable with installing WSL, you can install rust directly onto your computer by following the Installing Rust chapter from here: https://rust-lang.org/learn/get-started/.
+Please be aware that if you choose to install Rust directly to also check that you can build and run a hello world (also described on the linked page).

 **Note:** To uninstall, please see the chapters at the bottom of this guide.